-- Can only be written to with a Double-Layer DVD drive (select models only). - Can't be erased or written to again. - Holds up to 8.5 GB the equivalent of 12 CDs. - Records up to 4 hours of video files, depending on the quality of the recording. - Can be used to back up your hard disk drive files.
+- Can only be written to with a Double-Layer DVD-Writer drive (select models only). - Can't be erased or written to again. - Hold up to 8.5GB the equivalent of 12 CDs. - Record up to 4 hours of video files, depending on the quality of the recording. - Can be used to back up your hard disk drive files.

-Using DVD+R discs
+Using DVD+R and DVD-R discs

 - Can't be erased or written to again.
-Some programs, like RecordNow!, allow you to record data in multiple sessions until the disc is full. - Can't edit a DVD+R that has been recorded as a DVD movie. - Holds up to 4.7 GB the equivalent of seven CDs. - Records up to 2 hours of video files, depending on the quality of the recording. - Compatible with more DVD drives and players than a DVD+RW disc is. - Can be used to back up your hard disk drive files.
+Some programs, like RecordNow!, allow you to record data in multiple sessions until the disc is full. - Can't edit a DVD+R or DVD-R that has been recorded as a DVD movie. - Hold up to 4.7GB the equivalent of seven CDs. - Record up to 2 hours of video files, depending on the quality of the recording. - Compatible with more DVD drives and players than a DVD+RW or DVD-RW disc. - Can be used to back up your hard disk drive files.

-Using DVD+RW discs
+Using DVD+RW and DVD-RW discs

-- Can be erased and rewritten. - Can hold up to 4.7 GB equivalent of seven CDs. - Records up to 2 hours of video files, depending on the quality of the recording. - Can be used to back up hard disk drive files that you can update periodically.
+- Can be erased and rewritten. - Can hold up to 4.7GB equivalent of seven CDs. - Record up to 2 hours of video files, depending on the quality of the recording. - Can be used to back up hard disk drive files that you can update periodically.